 c) We extracted female territory locations at the last year of simulation for each replicate.
 We focused on female territories as male territories are based on those of the females.
 We assigned a “1” to each cell of the gridded study area (1 km2) that was occupied by a female territory and a “0” otherwise.
-Finally, we estimated territory occupancy by calculating the mean value per cell from these rescaled maps over the 200 replicates.
-We also did a visual validation of our model predictions using GPS and VHF tracks from several collared female residents that we overlaid on the resulting territory occupancy map (details in Appendix C).
+Finally, we estimated territory occupancy by calculating the mean value per cell from these rescaled maps over the 100 replicates.
+We also did a visual validation of our model predictions using GPS and VHF tracks from several collared female residents.
+To this end, we overlaid telemetry locations on the resulting territory occupancy map to see if they mostly fall in cells often selected by simulated females, to establish their territory (details in Appendix D).

+d) We extracted the locations of all adult residents at the last year of simulation for each replicate.
+As density measure, we computed the mean number of lynx on each 1 km2 cell over all replicates.
+Finally, we summed these means at the 100 km2 resolution cells to obtain lynx density values at this scale.

 Results